OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 - `FeatureFinderCentroided` produces a featureXML file as output, containing only quantitative information of so-far unidentified peptide signals.
 In order to annotate these with the corresponding ID information, we need the **IDMapper** node.
 -  Run your pipeline and inspect the results of the **IDMapper** node in TOPPView.
 Open the mzML file of your data to display the raw peak intensities.
 - To assess how well the feature finding worked, you can project the features contained in the featureXML file on the raw data contained in the mzML file.
 To this end, open the featureXML file in TOPPView by clicking on File Open file and add it to a new layer ( Open in New layer ).
 The features are now visualized on top of your raw data.
-If you zoom in on a small region, you should be able to see the individual boxes around features that have been detected (see Fig. 14).
+If you zoom in on a small region, you should be able to see the individual boxes around features that have been detected (see <a href="figure-14">Fig. 14</a>).
 If you hover over the the feature centroid (small circle indicating the chromatographic apex of monoisotopic trace) additional information of the feature is displayed.

   |![Visualization of detected features (boxes) in TOPPView](../images/openms-user-tutorial/labelfree/featureXML.png)|